soulshake/fonos/README.md

 Occasionally the PulseAudio daemon can crash; you can check it by running `systemctl --user status pulseaudio`.

-### I can view the web interfaces but nothing is playing
+### "I can view the web interfaces but nothing is playing"

 Ensure your credentials are correct in the output of `mopidy config` as described in [Configuration](#Configuration).